GuilhermeStracini/POC-react-dotnet-SplitUpload/README.md

-# PoC .NET - Split upload
+# PoC React / .NET - Split upload

 🔬 Proof of Concept of an upload split in .NET and JS (**React JS**) frontend